isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-see-bed-bugs/index.md

 Can you see
 [bed bugs](https://ento.psu.edu/extension/factsheets/[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/))
 ?
 Without meaning to state the obvious, bed bugs are, above everything else, insects.
 So it goes without saying that they are fairly visible.
 Well, not necessarily.
-*Summary: Most bed bugs resemble an apple seed in various aspects, from shape, size, and even color.�* *This is why you shouldnt experience any difficulties spotting these blood-sucking little monsters with your naked eye.related Bed Bug Steamers.�*
+*Summary: Most bed bugs resemble an apple seed in various aspects, from shape, size, and even color.*
+*This is why you shouldnt experience any difficulties spotting these blood-sucking little monsters with your naked eye.related Bed Bug Steamers.*

 ## Can You See Bed Bugs?
 Signs of Bed Bugs
 In terms of size, bed bugs grow to approximately 5 to 7 mm in length.
 Thats just about 3/16 to  of an inch.
 However, as you probably already guessed, their size varies depending on their age.
 Check these